Jamaica Passport Ranking

-The Jamaican passport currently ranks on the 58th place according to the Guide visa index.
+The Jamaican passport currently ranks on the 58th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 86 countries.
 This grants it an overall medium mobility score.
 Jamaican passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Hong Kong, Israel and Kenya.
 Jamaican passport holders do however require a visa to enter about 140 destinations in the world, which requires some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 The island nation of Jamaica is a former British colony consisting of 14 parishes.
 The most important parishes are Saint Andrew, Saint Catherine and Clarendon.
 The country is situated in the Caribbean, south of Cuba.
 It has a surface of 10,991 square kilometers.
 The nation’s terrain is mostly mountainous with narrow coastal plains.
 Its climate is tropical, hot and humid with no major variations throughout the year.